IBM/maximo-labs/MkDocs/mvi_8.4/docs/exerciseOne/exercise1-2.md

     <br>

-2. Just like we did with the Data Set .zip file, we will do the same with the Model .zip file.
+2. Just like we did with the images, we will do the same with the Model .zip file.
 You will drag and drop the `Dent Detection Model - Lab.zip` file that you saved to your computer or click `Import .zip file` and select the .zip file.
 Also, you can click the `x` on the progress bar for your model that is training if it is in the way.

     ![img](/img/mvi_8.4/img-exerciseOne/exercise1-2/modelzip.png){: style="height:600px;width:900px"}